 Web-based asset management Hardcatweb is the fastest way to deliver Hardcat software to multiple users.
 With ‘domain control’ and increased visibility of assets allocated to resources, HardcatWeb puts you firmly in control.

 Have you ever needed information right away on a work order or problem?
 What about the geographical location of a critical piece of equipment or the location of spare parts within a facility?
-Web-based asset management systems (accessible via a web-enabled device) are designed to help organisations competently track and maintain the property they own.
+Web-based asset management systems (accessible via web-enabled devices) are designed to help organisations competently track and maintain the assets and equipment they own.

 Web-based applications for asset management and equipment tracking work in a ‘live’ connected stage to the core database with configurable access to suit individual users and locations.Asset management and equipment tracking solutions

 With the release of ‘domain control’ for user roles, geo-mapping, issue and return and self-audit, many organisations are now expanding their asset management by rolling out web-based systems across their locations

 Experience tells us that users move to web-based asset management when one or more of the following business triggers come into play:

 - An organisation demands greater accountability and detail for risk assessments of its asset base